b-emrekalkan/MovieApp-with-Next-Tailwind/README.md

 import { useSearchParams } from 'next/navigation'

 const Tabs = () => {
-    const searchParams = useSearchParams()
+     //?
+The useSearchParams hook allows you to easily read and modify URL parameters in the browser.
+    //!
+The useSearchParams hook is used here to read URL parameters from the browser, allowing the user to interact with tabs that provide access to different types of content. const searchParams = useSearchParams()
     const genre = searchParams.get('genre')
     const tabs = [